Laying down fat in week 28

 "By week 28, your baby’s lungs are developed enough to breathe air.”

 Have you heard your baby’s heartbeat recently?
 As your antenatal appointments become more frequent, your midwife will be checking it more often and you may be able to listen in, either through a Doppler or a stethoscope.
-Their heart rate has slowed to around 140 beats per minute at this stage, and your partner may even be able to hear it by putting an ear to your abdomen.
+Their heart rate has slowed to around 140 beats per minute at this stage, and your partner may even be able to hear it by putting an ear to your abdomen1.

 As your baby grows, they have less space in your womb to move around, so you’ll probably feel even the smallest stretch or kick.

 Keeping a balanced diet while you’re pregnant is vital to ensure your baby gets all the nutrients they need to develop healthily.
 It’s important for your own health too.
 Some women develop gestational diabetes while they’re pregnant, usually in their third trimester.
-There are a number of reasons why some women may be more likely to develop this condition than others, including being overweight and having a body mass index of over 30 before pregnancy.
+There are a number of reasons why some women may be more likely to develop this condition than others, including being overweight and having a body mass index of over 30 before pregnancy3.